 Fun fact about V. planifolia.
 The plant is actually an orchid.
 It’s native to Central America.

-And it’s this reason why synthetic vanilla is often used in packaged foods.
+And this is the reason why synthetic vanilla is often used in packaged foods.
 It’s also fairly common in beverages and cosmetics.

 Drug companies use extracts of it in their pharmaceuticals.
 And as you’ll soon see, vanillin offers several impressive health benefits.